blankoworld/makefly/src/official_weblog_open.md

     YOURVAR = the content of your variable

-But those who prefer to be more connected, I suggest you [to follow Makefly identica's group](http://identi.ca/group/makefly).
+But those who prefer to be more connected, I suggest you [to follow Makefly social network group](https://vinilox.eu/group/makefly).

 <iframe width="640" height="360" src="//www.youtube.com/embed/dHURyRLMOK0" frameborder="0" allowfullscreen></iframe>